Friday, August 16, 2019

 Does 1 Corinthians 4:6 Support Sola Scriptura?

--Patrick Madrid wrote an article for Catholic Answers titled Going Beyond in which he proposed a number of objections to the citation of 1 Corinthians 4:6 as being a supportive text for Sola Scriptura, all of which will be addressed in this article.
-This passage most certainly does weaken the Roman Catholic concept of "Sacred Tradition."
+-Patrick Madrid wrote an article for Catholic Answers titled Going Beyond in which he proposed a number of objections to the citation of 1 Corinthians 4:6 as being supportive of Sola Scriptura.
+His arguments touch on exegetical issues as well as the extent of the canon, all of which will be addressed here.
+It will be shown that this passage most certainly does weaken the Roman Catholic concept of "Sacred Tradition."

 • Exegetical Analysis Of Corinthians 4:6: